 NovaMedica was established in 2012 by Russian venture capital firm RUSNANO and US venture capital firm Domain Associates.

-Estimated investments in NovaMedica projects by its shareholders and foreign investors are expected to be more than $200m over the next five years.
+From 2018 to 2023, estimated investments in NovaMedica projects by its shareholders and foreign investors are expected to come to more than $200m.